OTI Festival 1978: Detailed voting results

 All the countries gave their points remotely by telephone, except for Puerto Rico, Paraguay, Netherlands Antilles, and the Dominican Republic, which used the stand-in delegates.
-The countries voted in order of participation, but due to a communication problem with the spokespersons of Brazil, this had to be left for the end, with ending up unable to respond and having to also use the stand-in delegate.
+The countries voted in order of participation, but due to a communication problem with the spokesperson of Brazil, this had to be left for the end, with the country being unable to respond and having to also use the stand-in delegate.